 About Team BEAM

 Briefly describe the percentage of your development staff that would end up working on this project relative to your entire staff (using full time equivalents).
 For example, if you would use five staff on the project and you have ten developers, the percentage would be 50%.
-SHOULD WE INCLUDE SUBCONTRACTORS FOR THIS JOB
+SHOULD WE INCLUDE SUBCONTRACTORS FOR THIS JOB?

 Due to current team consisting of five employees, we will be working with 100% capacity of our team.
 On top of working at full capacity of our team, we may look to outsourcing to hire a team of technicians for installation of local equipment.
 Please, also note that at current time we will use two staff to be allocated for phase 1 of the project. the other three developers will work together for completion of phase 2 of the project.
 Having 2 of our staff focused on our discovery of requirements and planning of development, and deploymens.